 If you or your partner have any medications you take daily, make a list of them to ensure you pack them on the day of.
 You also might want to pack a few extra medications such as pain reliever or antacid, but make sure you get the OK from a nurse before you give anything to your partner.

 In case your partner wants a salty snack after delivery or you need a little caffeine to make it through a late night, you should carry some extra cash.
-Even if you brought all her favorite snacks, you never know what she’ll crave right after giving birth.
+Even if you brought all her favorite snacks, you never know what she’ll crave postpartum.

 You never know how long you’ll be in the hospital once your partner goes into labor.
 Bring some electronics such as a tablet or headphones in case you need to look up important info or check your email.
 And, don’t forget your smartphone (and charger!) so you can capture every moment of your little one’s birth.